Osteopath - Belinda Eyers DO

 ABOUT OSTEOPATHY

 Osteopathic Philosophy has not changed since the discipline was founded at the end of the 1800s.
-Continuing research into human physiology has increased the depth of knowledge Osteopaths have about the structure and function of the body so the ability to diagnose and hence the understanding of what is effective in treatment has gradually changed during this time.
+Continuing research into human physiology has increased the depth of knowledge Osteopaths have about the structure and function of the body.
+So the ability to diagnose and hence the understanding of what is effective in treatment has gradually changed during this time.

-Attitudes towards Osteopathy have changed as knowledge of what it does has become more widespread.
+Attitudes towards Osteopathy have changed as knowledge of what it can benefit has become more widespread.
 People come to an Osteopath because they know that the CAUSE (which can often be seemingly quite removed from the site of pain) of the pain will be treated, rather than just having it concealed with painkillers.
 People can't afford to take time off work so they want a therapy that works.

 WHAT CAN OSTEOPATHS TREAT?